asavinov/prosto/README.md

 The data processing logic is provided via *user-defined functions* (in Python) which can be as simple as format conversion and as complex as as a machine learning algorithm.

+Conceptually, it is an alternative (and opposed) to *set-oriented* approaches to data processing like map-reduce, relational algebra, SQL or data-frame-based techniques like Python pandas.

 ## Why Prosto?

 Prosto provides the following unique features and benefits: